June 19, 2024

 4. Unlimited Possibilities

-Soften the gaze, take in the surroundings.
+Soften the gaze, take in the surroundings to allow an abundant mindset.

 Often, when we set out on a task, it is very product-oriented.
 Most of us are programmed this way from attending formal education.
 “Here are the directions.
 Follow them, get the A.” This becomes the process for us.
 If you want X, do the steps to get X, and you will receive X. Outside of math class, I’ve never seen this play out perfectly.
 I am the first to share that, more often, this process blocks out so many other opportunities because it “wasn’t part of the plan.”
 Take a peek at this Harvard Study– hilarious exercise.